trisfaizal/Marketing-Site/_posts/2017-11-09-speed-up-your-jekyll-builds.md

 }
 ```

 If you're hosting on CloudCannon, a class of `cc-active` is automatically added to any links which point to the current page.
-This allows you to simply a style for `.cc-active` in your CSS for active link highlighting.
+This allows you to simply add a style for `.cc-active` in your CSS for active link highlighting.

 ## Gems